 Proposal 7.
 The LogicalChannelConfig of non-DAPS DRBs is maintained in the source MAC entity during DAPS HO if the RLC entity configured with non-DAPS performs the re-establishment upon receiving the HO command.

+Need of the further discussion:

+DICS2_1.
+Discuss whether the PDCP status report for UM DRBs is needed.

+DICS2_1: Discuss whether the second PDCP status report for UM DRBs is introduced or not if the PDCP status report for UM DRBs is introduced.

+DISC2_4.
+Discuss whether the source cell always transmits the PDCP PDU containing IR packet to the UE until releasing the source cell.

 4 List of referenced documents